Pedro4064/Anime-NAS/README.md

 ### Deploy the Application

-• Before deplying you need to find the ip address for your pi and set it in the flask app:
+• Before deploying you need to find the ip address for your pi and set it in the flask app:
 1. `hostname -I` -> It will return the Ip Address
 2. Go to [Anime_NAS.py](Anime_NAS.py) script (on line 396)and set the host to your IP Address.